Domains and Classifying Topoi: Chain completeness and infinitary domain theory

 where $\Delta_\omega \hook \Delta_\infty$ in some sense is the order-dual to the inclusion $\omega\hook\ov\omega$.
 The fact that we have \emph{all} infinite increasing sequences in the case for $\sigma$-frames is clearly due to the fact that we have countable disjunctions in $\sigma$-frames, as when identifying $p$ in $\I[\N]/\pair{\ms{i}_n \ge \ms{i}_{n+1}}_{n:\N}$ with $p = p_0 \vee \bigvee_{n:\N}p_{n+1}\wedge \ms{i}_n$. \end{remark}

-\begin{remark}[Limits of algebras induce locality for $\I$] By inspecting the proof of \Cref{thm:complete}, it is clear that $\I$ is chain complete \emph{precisely} because there is a specific \emph{limiting diagram} of quasi-coherent $\I$-algebras.
-In general, any such limit diagram will induce an orthogonality property satisfied by the all spectra, and we will see many more examples in \Cref{sec:local}.
-From \Cref{rem:whynotdis} it is clear whether a diagram of $\I$-algebras is a limit heavily relies on the underlying algebraic theory.
+\begin{remark}[Limits of algebras induce locality for $\I$] By inspecting the proof of \zcref{thm:complete}, it is clear that $\I$ is chain complete \emph{precisely} because there is a specific \emph{limiting diagram} of spatial $\I$-algebras.
+In general, any such limit diagram will induce an orthogonality property satisfied by the all spectra, and we will see many more examples in \zcref{sec:local}.
+From \zcref{rem:whynotdis} it is clear whether a diagram of $\I$-algebras is a limit heavily relies on the underlying algebraic theory.
 This is again a perfect example of how the algebraic properties of a theory has significant consequences for the internal logic of its classifying topos. \end{remark}